Make sure you're eligible to work on campus.

-This definition is for immigration purposes to denote students who may be eligible to work on or off campus .
-Starting June 1, 2014, full-time status is the minimum requirement to work on or off campus.
+This definition is for immigration purposes to denote students who are actively pursuing studies and who may be eligible to work on or off campus .
+Full-time status is the minimum requirement to work on or off campus.

-International students with full-time status can start work on the first day of the term as per the UBC Vancouver or UBC Okanagan academic calendar.
-They must stop work on the last day of the final exam period according to the academic calendar.
+Students with full-time status can start work on the first day of the term as per the UBC Vancouver or UBC Okanagan academic calendar.
+You must stop work on the last day of the posted final exam period according to the academic calendar.

-Exception: If an international student’s academic program has start and end dates which differ from those specified in the applicable academic calendar, the student can start work on the first day of their program’s term, and they must stop work on the last day of their program’s term.
+Exception: If your academic program has start and end dates which differ from those specified in the applicable academic calendar, you can start work on the first day of your program’s term, and you must stop work on the last day of your program’s term.

-- Students who meet the "full time" definition in summer and are not eligilble for a scheduled break during the summer session will be deemed full time from May 1 to August 31.
+- Students who meet the "full time" definition in summer and are not eligible for a scheduled break during the summer session will be deemed full time from May 1 to August 31.

 - Courses spanning two terms are counted as half the credit value per term (e.g. a 6 credit course counts as 3 credits in Term 1 and 3 credits in Term 2).

-UBC students are considered by UBC to be “full time for immigration purposes” if they meet any one of the following definitions:
+UBC students are considered by UBC to be “full time for immigration purposes” if meeting any one of the following definitions:

 Graduate students (enrolled in a graduate program)